Sukwoongchoi/sukwoongchoi.github.io/_pages/research.md

 *Working Paper*, to be submitted to *Research Policy*.

 + **How Does AI Improve Human Collaboration and Performance?
 Evidence from AI-powered X-ray Triage in University Hospitals** (with H. Kang and N. Kim)
-*Work in progress*, to be submitted to *Strategic Management Journal*.
+*Data Collection After Passing IRB Review*, to be submitted to *Strategic Management Journal*.
   + **Grant**: Co-principal investigator, USC Marshall Institute for Outlier Research in Business Grant Program, “How Does AI Improve Human Decision-Making and Performance?
 Evidence from AI-powered X-ray Triage in University Hospitals” (with H. Kang and N. Kim) (2022-2023) ($19,400)

 + **How Does AI Affect Human Knowledge?
 The Paradigm Shift by AI** (with H. Kang and N. Kim)
-*Work in progress*, to be submitted to *Management Science*.
+*Data Analysis*, to be submitted to *Management Science*.

 + **Generalized Algorithmic Improvement and Firm Value** (with N. Ahmed and N. Thompson)
-*Work in progress*, to be submitted to *Strategic Management Journal*.
+*Data Analysis*, to be submitted to *Strategic Management Journal*.

 ## Peer Reviewed Publications
 + **International Alliance Formation: The Effect of Technology Competition Networks** (with N. Kim and W. Kim)